Since I started writing, there’s a nagging question in my head.

 Earning from your writing.

-I once read about a writer that when he took a creative writing course at university, the professor told the class that the only way to get an A grade is to show him the cheque for something that they have written and sold.
+I once read about a writer who, when he took a creative writing course at university, the professor told the class that the only way to get an A grade was to show him the cheque for something that they had written and sold.

-The writer received a cheque for $25 for an article he wrote for a local magazine.
+The writer received a $25 cheque for an article he wrote for a local magazine.
 He showed it to the professor and got an A.

 “This makes you a writer.”